Timeline of Progress

 What we do

-BC-SMART drives coalition building and information sharing to explore technology development and deployment (hardware) and policy tools (software) to encourage the production and use of drop-in biofuels as a sustainable, affordable and commercially viable solution for long-distance transport.
+BC-SMART drives coalition building and information sharing to explore technology development and deployment (hardware) and policy tools (software) to encourage the production and use of low carbon fuels as sustainable, affordable and commercially viable solutions to decarbonise long-distance transport.

 The consortium is envisioned to be co-chaired by senior government and industry representatives supported by a jointly funded secretariat.

-Industry-led hardware solutions explore biomass feedstock and biofuel supply chain development, process technologies and life cycle analysis of GHG emissions
+Industry-led hardware solutions explore sustainable feedstocks, low carbon fuel technologies, supply chains, and life cycle analysis of GHG emissions

 Photo credit: Parkland Refinery